 Xenia Pestova is a pianist living and working in the wilderness of North Wales.

-Album, Antoine Tamestit, Calvin Wiersma, composer, corpo di terra, Josh Rubin, Julia Lichten, Markus Hadulla, New Focus Recordings, Nuiko Wadden, Petrarcha, Suzanne Farrin
+Albums, Antoine Tamestit, Calvin Wiersma, composer, corpo di terra, Josh Rubin, Julia Lichten, Markus Hadulla, New Focus Recordings, Nuiko Wadden, Petrarcha, Suzanne Farrin